samanta-scratch/Market-Basket-Analysis/README.md

 - Customer Recommendation and Discounts:

 Keeping 1.5V IND AAA ALK BULK in the cashier, so that every time a customer bought 1.5V IND AA ALK BULK, seller could offer and recommend them to buy 1.5V IND AAA ALK BULK with a lower price

+## Conclusions
+- Market Basket analysis is done using Apriori Algorithm and Association Rules
+- Recommendation is provided for Upselling and Cross Selling through giving ideas of Item Placements, Product Bundling and Applying Discounts
+- Rules are visualized through 3D Scatter Plot and Network Graph